karimjamali/terraform-aviatrix-aws-ingress/README.md

 * Active subscriptions for the NGFW firewall images in scope

 ## PAN FWs Bootstrapping
+Firewall Bootstrapping is a key pillar in the architecture as it is required for the 3 x VMs (Proxy, Web and DB) to download the required packages in a secure fashion.
+Thus, Firewall Bootstrapping needs to take place before the creation of the 3 instances.
 For FW Bootstrapping you need to follow the steps found here: https://docs.aviatrix.com/HowTos/bootstrap_example.html In a nutshell, you need to create the IAM Role, attach it to the PAN FW Instance(s) and put the relevant files in the S3 directory.